Escitalopram Oral SolutionPronunciation

 Screening Patients for Bipolar Disorder

-The development of a potentially life-threatening serotonin syndrome has been reported with SNRIs and SSRIs, including escitalopram oxalate, alone but particularly with concomitant use of other serotonergic drugs (including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, and St. John’s Wort) and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid and intravenous methylene blue).
+The development of a potentially life-threatening serotonin syndrome has been reported with SNRIs and SSRIs, including Escitalopram Oral Solution, alone but particularly with concomitant use of other serotonergic drugs (including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, and St. John's Wort) and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid and intravenous methylene blue).

 Serotonin syndrome symptoms may include mental status changes (e.g., agitation, hallucinations, delirium, and coma), autonomic instability (e.g., tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g., tremor, rigidity, myoclonus, hyperreflexia, incoordination) seizures, and/or gastrointestinal symptoms (e.g., nausea, vomiting, diarrhea).
 Patients should be monitored for the emergence of serotonin syndrome.

-The concomitant use of escitalopram oxalate with MAOIs intended to treat psychiatric disorders is contraindicated.
-Escitalopram oxalate should also not be started in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
+The concomitant use of Escitalopram Oral Solution with MAOIs intended to treat psychiatric disorders is contraindicated.
+Escitalopram Oral Solution should also not be started in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
 All reports with methylene blue that provided information on the route of administration involved intravenous administration in the dose range of 1 mg/kg to 8 mg/kg.
 No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection) or at lower doses.
-There may be circumstances when it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking escitalopram oxalate.
-Escitalopram oxalate should be discontinued before initiating treatment with the MAOI [see Contraindications (4.1) and Dosage and Administration (2.5 and 2.6)].
+There may be circumstances when it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking Escitalopram Oral Solution.
+Escitalopram Oral Solution should be discontinued before initiating treatment with the MAOI [see Contraindications (4.1) and Dosage and Administration (2.5 and 2.6)].

-If concomitant use of escitalopram oxalate with other serotonergic drugs including, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, buspirone, tryptophan and St. John’s Wort is clinically warranted, patients should be made aware of a potential increased risk for serotonin syndrome, particularly during treatment initiation and dose increases.
+If concomitant use of Escitalopram Oral Solution with other serotonergic drugs including, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, buspirone, tryptophan and St. John's Wort is clinically warranted, patients should be made aware of a potential increased risk for serotonin syndrome, particularly during treatment initiation and dose increases.

-Treatment with escitalopram oxalate and any concomitant serotonergic agents, should be discontinued immediately if the above events occur and supportive symptomatic treatment should be initiated.
+Treatment with Escitalopram Oral Solution and any concomitant serotonergic agents, should be discontinued immediately if the above events occur and supportive symptomatic treatment should be initiated.

-Patients should be monitored for these symptoms when discontinuing treatment with escitalopram oxalate.
+Patients should be monitored for these symptoms when discontinuing treatment with Escitalopram Oral Solution.
 A gradual reduction in the dose rather than abrupt cessation is recommended whenever possible.
 If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resuming the previously prescribed dose may be considered.
 Subsequently, the physician may continue decreasing the dose but at a more gradual rate [see Dosage and Administration (2.4)].

-Although anticonvulsant effects of racemic citalopram have been observed in animal studies, escitalopram oxalate has not been systematically evaluated in patients with a seizure disorder.
+Although anticonvulsant effects of racemic citalopram have been observed in animal studies, Escitalopram Oral Solution has not been systematically evaluated in patients with a seizure disorder.
 These patients were excluded from clinical studies during the product's premarketing testing.
-In clinical trials of escitalopram oxalate, cases of convulsion have been reported in association with escitalopram oxalate treatment.
-Like other drugs effective in the treatment of major depressive disorder, escitalopram oxalate should be introduced with care in patients with a history of seizure disorder.
+In clinical trials of Escitalopram Oral Solution, cases of convulsion have been reported in association with Escitalopram Oral Solution treatment.
+Like other drugs effective in the treatment of major depressive disorder, Escitalopram Oral Solution should be introduced with care in patients with a history of seizure disorder.

 Activation of Mania/Hypomania

-In placebo-controlled trials of escitalopram oxalate in major depressive disorder, activation of mania/hypomania was reported in one (0.1%) of 715 patients treated with escitalopram oxalate and in none of the 592 patients treated with placebo.
-One additional case of hypomania has been reported in association with escitalopram oxalate treatment.
+In placebo-controlled trials of Escitalopram Oral Solution in major depressive disorder, activation of mania/hypomania was reported in one (0.1%) of 715 patients treated with Escitalopram Oral Solution and in none of the 592 patients treated with placebo.
+One additional case of hypomania has been reported in association with Escitalopram Oral Solution treatment.
 Activation of mania/hypomania has also been reported in a small proportion of patients with major affective disorders treated with racemic citalopram and other marketed drugs effective in the treatment of major depressive disorder.
-As with all drugs effective in the treatment of major depressive disorder, escitalopram oxalate should be used cautiously in patients with a history of mania.
+As with all drugs effective in the treatment of major depressive disorder, Escitalopram Oral Solution should be used cautiously in patients with a history of mania.

-Hyponatremia may occur as a result of treatment with SSRIs and SNRIs, including escitalopram oxalate.
-In many cases, this hyponatremia appears to be the result of the syndrome of inappropriate antidiuretic hormone secretion (SIADH), and was reversible when escitalopram oxalate was discontinued.
+Hyponatremia may occur as a result of treatment with SSRIs and SNRIs, including Escitalopram Oral Solution.
+In many cases, this hyponatremia appears to be the result of the syndrome of inappropriate antidiuretic hormone secretion (SIADH), and was reversible when Escitalopram Oral Solution was discontinued.
 Cases with serum sodium lower than 110 mmol/L have been reported.
 Elderly patients may be at greater risk of developing hyponatremia with SSRIs and SNRIs.
 Also, patients taking diuretics or who are otherwise volume depleted may be at greater risk [see Geriatric Use (8.5)].
-Discontinuation of escitalopram oxalate should be considered in patients with symptomatic hyponatremia and appropriate medical intervention should be instituted.
+Discontinuation of Escitalopram Oral Solution should be considered in patients with symptomatic hyponatremia and appropriate medical intervention should be instituted.

 Signs and symptoms of hyponatremia include headache, difficulty concentrating, memory impairment, confusion, weakness, and unsteadiness, which may lead to falls.
 Signs and symptoms associated with more severe and/or acute cases have included hallucination, syncope, seizure, coma, respiratory arrest, and death.

-SSRIs and SNRIs, including escitalopram oxalate, may increase the risk of bleeding events.
-Concomitant use of aspirin, nonsteroidal antiinflammatory drugs, warfarin, and other anticoagulants may add to the risk.
+SSRIs and SNRIs, including Escitalopram Oral Solution, may increase the risk of bleeding events.
+Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs, warfarin, and other anticoagulants may add to the risk.
 Case reports and epidemiological studies (case-control and cohort design) have demonstrated an association between use of drugs that interfere with serotonin reuptake and the occurrence of gastrointestinal bleeding.
 Bleeding events related to SSRIs and SNRIs use have ranged from ecchymoses, hematomas, epistaxis, and petechiae to life-threatening hemorrhages.

-Patients should be cautioned about the risk of bleeding associated with the concomitant use of escitalopram oxalate and NSAIDs, aspirin, or other drugs that affect coagulation.
+Patients should be cautioned about the risk of bleeding associated with the concomitant use of Escitalopram Oral Solution and NSAIDs, aspirin, or other drugs that affect coagulation.

 Interference with Cognitive and Motor Performance

-In a study in normal volunteers, escitalopram oxalate 10 mg/day did not produce impairment of intellectual function or psychomotor performance.
-Because any psychoactive drug may impair judgment, thinking, or motor skills, however, patients should be cautioned about operating hazardous machinery, including automobiles, until they are reasonably certain that escitalopram oxalate therapy does not affect their ability to engage in such activities.
+In a study in normal volunteers, Escitalopram Oral Solution 10 mg/day did not produce impairment of intellectual function or psychomotor performance.
+Because any psychoactive drug may impair judgment, thinking, or motor skills, however, patients should be cautioned about operating hazardous machinery, including automobiles, until they are reasonably certain that Escitalopram Oral Solution therapy does not affect their ability to engage in such activities.

 Use in Patients with Concomitant Illness

-Clinical experience with escitalopram oxalate in patients with certain concomitant systemic illnesses is limited.
-Caution is advisable in using escitalopram oxalate in patients with diseases or conditions that produce altered metabolism or hemodynamic responses.
+Clinical experience with Escitalopram Oral Solution in patients with certain concomitant systemic illnesses is limited.
+Caution is advisable in using Escitalopram Oral Solution in patients with diseases or conditions that produce altered metabolism or hemodynamic responses.

-Escitalopram oxalate has not been systematically evaluated in patients with a recent history of myocardial infarction or unstable heart disease.
+Escitalopram Oral Solution has not been systematically evaluated in patients with a recent history of myocardial infarction or unstable heart disease.
 Patients with these diagnoses were generally excluded from clinical studies during the product's premarketing testing.

 In subjects with hepatic impairment, clearance of racemic citalopram was decreased and plasma concentrations were increased.
-The recommended dose of escitalopram oxalate in hepatically impaired patients is 10 mg/day [see Dosage and Administration (2.3)].
+The recommended dose of Escitalopram Oral Solution in hepatically impaired patients is 10 mg/day [see Dosage and Administration (2.3)].

 Because escitalopram is extensively metabolized, excretion of unchanged drug in urine is a minor route of elimination.
-Until adequate numbers of patients with severe renal impairment have been evaluated during chronic treatment with escitalopram oxalate, however, it should be used with caution in such patients [see Dosage and Administration (2.3)].
+Until adequate numbers of patients with severe renal impairment have been evaluated during chronic treatment with Escitalopram Oral Solution, however, it should be used with caution in such patients [see Dosage and Administration (2.3)].